timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/components.md

     }
   `,
 })
-export class MessagesComponent {}
+export class Messages {}
 ```

 </www-code-example>

-Let's learn how the `MessagesComponent` above works.
+Let's learn how the `Messages` component above works.

-- The `MessagesComponent` is responsible for rendering the chat messages.
+- The `Messages` component is responsible for rendering the chat messages.
 - It uses the `@for` control-flow syntax to iterate over the messages in the chat resource `value()` signal.
 - The `@switch` control-flow is used to determine the role of the message (either 'user' or 'assistant').
 - For user messages, it simply displays the content in a paragraph tag.